kubedb/docs/docs/guides/hanadb/concepts/catalog.md

 - `metadata.name` is the value used in `HanaDB.spec.version`.
 - `spec.version` is the HanaDB engine version.
+- `spec.coordinator.image` points to the coordinator sidecar image.
 - `spec.db.image` points to the image used for database pods.
+- `spec.exporter.image` points to the metrics exporter image.
 - `spec.deprecated` marks versions that are not recommended for new use.

 ## Next Steps